Frank Lupo

 Frank Lupo (January 22, 1955 – February 18, 2021) was an American television writer and producer who created or co-created many successful TV series from the 1970s to the 1990s.
 In collaboration with Stephen J. Cannell, Lupo created such shows as The A-Team, Renegade, Riptide, Wiseguy and Hunter.
 He also served as the executive producer for Walker, Texas Ranger during its first full season.

+After working with Glen A. Larson on shows like Magnum, P.I., he left Universal Television in 1981, and joined Stephen J. Cannell Productions as staff writer.

-Lupo died of cardiac arrest at his home in Florida on February 18, 2021, at age 66.
+Lupo died of cardiac arrest at his home in Florida on February 18, 2021, at the age of 66.